RWDevelopment/formwork-docs/collection.md

 ```
 ### search collection

-returns all subpages where subpage contains 'search text' in title or summary or tags or content
+returns all subpages from page where subpage contains 'search text' in title or summary or tags or content

 ```php
 $page->children()->search('search text');